Bioinformatics: Analysis of protein expression

 Protein microarrays and high throughput (HT) mass spectrometry (MS) can provide a snapshot of the proteins present in a biological sample.
-Bioinformatics is very much involved in making sense of protein microarray and HT MS data; the former approach faces similar problems as with microarrays targeted at mRNA, the latter involves the problem of matching large amounts of mass data against predicted masses from protein sequence databases, and the complicated statistical analysis of samples where multiple, but incomplete peptides from each protein are detected.
+The former approach faces similar problems as with microarrays targeted at mRNA, the latter involves the problem of matching large amounts of mass data against predicted masses from protein sequence databases, and the complicated statistical analysis of samples when multiple incomplete peptides from each protein are detected.
 Cellular protein localization in a tissue context can be achieved through affinity proteomics displayed as spatial data based on immunohistochemistry and tissue microarrays.

 Analysis of regulation

-Gene regulation is the complex orchestration of events by which a signal, potentially an extracellular signal such as a hormone, eventually leads to an increase or decrease in the activity of one or more proteins.
+Gene regulation is a complex process where a signal, such as an extracellular signal such as a hormone, eventually leads to an increase or decrease in the activity of one or more proteins.
 Bioinformatics techniques have been applied to explore various steps in this process.

 For example, gene expression can be regulated by nearby elements in the genome.
-Promoter analysis involves the identification and study of sequence motifs in the DNA surrounding the coding region of a gene.
+Promoter analysis involves the identification and study of sequence motifs in the DNA surrounding the protein-coding region of a gene.
 These motifs influence the extent to which that region is transcribed into mRNA.
 Enhancer elements far away from the promoter can also regulate gene expression, through three-dimensional looping interactions.
 These interactions can be determined by bioinformatic analysis of chromosome conformation capture experiments.

 Expression data can be used to infer gene regulation: one might compare microarray data from a wide variety of states of an organism to form hypotheses about the genes involved in each state.
 In a single-cell organism, one might compare stages of the cell cycle, along with various stress conditions (heat shock, starvation, etc.).
-One can then apply clustering algorithms to that expression data to determine which genes are co-expressed.
+Clustering algorithms can be then applied to expression data to determine which genes are co-expressed.
 For example, the upstream regions (promoters) of co-expressed genes can be searched for over-represented regulatory elements.
 Examples of clustering algorithms applied in gene clustering are k-means clustering, self-organizing maps (SOMs), hierarchical clustering, and consensus clustering methods.

 Analysis of cellular organization

 Several approaches have been developed to analyze the location of organelles, genes, proteins, and other components within cells.
-This is relevant as the location of these components affects the events within a cell and thus helps us to predict the behavior of biological systems.
 A gene ontology category, cellular component, has been devised to capture subcellular localization in many biological databases.

 Microscopy and image analysis

-Microscopic pictures allow us to locate both organelles as well as molecules.
-It may also help us to distinguish between normal and abnormal cells, e.g. in cancer.
+Microscopic pictures allow for the location of organelles as well as molecules, which may be the source of abnormalities in diseases.